• Skip to main content

 • Crust: Mix the flour and sugar in a medium bowl.
 Add in the cubed butters and cut butter into flour mixture with a fork.
 Alternatively, you can rub the butter and flour mixture with your fingertips.
 The mixture will look like breadcrumbs.

 • Spread the mixture into the oven proof dish with your hand.
-You can use back of a spoon to spread it evenly.
+You can use the back of a spoon to spread it evenly.
 You should lightly flour the spoon to avoid it sticking to the flour-butter mixture.
-Bake almost 25 minutes until it is golden brown.
-For a soft crust: Bake for 20 minutes or until it lightly changes color.
+Bake for almost 25-28 minutes until it is golden brown.
+For a soft crust: Bake for 20-23 minutes or until it lightly changes color.

 • Filling: Mix the lemon zest and sugar in a bowl with a fork or rub with your fingertips to increase the lemon flavor.
 Add in the eggs and whisk for almost 30 seconds or until combined well.
 Then add the cooled melted butter, lemon juice and mix.
 Add the flour and mix until incorporated.